tilokowalski/tostring-util/README.md

 ### Include Maven Dependency

+You can get the ToString Utility from Maven Central Repository.
 Add the following dependency to your `pom.xml` file:

 ```xml
 <dependency>